It’s going to be that time of year again soon… spring break! Since this feels…

 Cape May, New Jersey

 While technically Cape May is on the Jersey Shore, it’s the opposite of what you would expect.
-This historic Victorian seaside gem is one of the most beautiful beach towns you can imagine with nearly 600 preserved Victorian buildings.
+This historic Victorian seaside gem is one of the most beautiful beach towns and weekend getaways you can imagine with nearly 600 preserved Victorian buildings.
 Ride the trolley, search for Cape May Diamonds or stroll along the Washington Street Mall.

 Duck, North Carolina